MDS-book/MDS-book/README.md

 ## Contributions
-The following people contributed to the repository:
+I am grateful to the following people for additionally contributing to the repository:
+- Sebastien Bompas (s.bompas@fz-juelich.de) created the initial version of the code for the GAN in section 19.5.

 <!--